RamonLucio/Born2beRoot/README.md

 >[Disk image files](https://docs.oracle.com/en/virtualization/virtualbox/6.0/user/vdidetails.html) reside on the host system and are seen by the guest systems as hard disks of a certain geometry.
 When a guest OS reads from or writes to a hard disk, Oracle VM VirtualBox redirects the request to the image file.
 >- **VDI.** Normally, Oracle VM VirtualBox uses its own container format for guest hard disks.
 This is called a Virtual Disk Image (VDI) file.
 This format is used when you create a new virtual machine with a new disk.
 ## Mandatory part
-⚠️ **WARNING:** Since it is a matter of setting up a server, you will install the minimum of services.
-For this reason, a graphical interface is of no use here.
+_⚠️ **WARNING:** Since it is a matter of setting up a server, you will install the minimum of services.
+For this reason, a **graphical interface** is of no use here.
 It is therefore forbidden to install X.org or any other equivalent graphics server.
-Otherwise, your grade will be 0.
+Otherwise, your grade will be 0._
 ### What is a graphical interface?
 >The [graphical user interface](https://en.wikipedia.org/wiki/Graphical_user_interface) (GUI) allows users to interact with electronic devices through graphical icons and audio indicator such as primary notation, instead of text-based user interfaces, typed command labels or text navigation.

-You must choose as an operating system either the latest stable version of Debian (no testing/unstable), or the latest stable version of CentOS.
-Debian is highly recommended if you are new to system administration.
+_You must choose as an operating system either the latest stable version of **Debian** (no testing/unstable), or the latest stable version of **CentOS**.
+Debian is highly recommended if you are new to system administration._
 ### Why choose Debian?
 >There are a lot of reasons to [choose Debian](https://www.debian.org/intro/why_debian) as your operating system – as a user, as a developer, and even in enterprise environments.
 Most users appreciate the stability, and the smooth upgrade processes of both packages and the entire distribution.
 Debian is also widely used by software and hardware developers because it runs on numerous architectures and devices, offers a public bug tracker and other tools for developers.
 If you plan to use Debian in a professional environment, there are additional benefits like LTS versions and cloud images.
 ### Why choose the latest stable version?